cocos/cocos-docs/en/advanced-topics/JSB2.0-learning.md

 __The Release of The Objects Created Manually__

-`se::Object::createXXX` is unlike the create method in cocos2d-x, the abstraction layer is a completely separate module which does not rely on the autorelease mechanism in cocos2d-x.
+`se::Object::createXXX` is unlike the create method in Cocos Creator, the abstraction layer is a completely separate module which does not rely on the autorelease mechanism in Cocos Creator.
 Although `se::Object` also inherits the reference count class `se::RefCounter`, developers need to handle the release for **objects created manually**.

 ```c++
 se::Object* obj = se::Object::createPlainObject();